b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 👏 *All* 👏 *they had* 👏 *to do* 👏 was lean into COVID and say "see?
 We told you that this would be one to remember!"
 And the whole world would have just eaten it up.
 Any statement even *adjacent to that* would have been enough to make me reconsider my heathen ways.
 They could have made a quick shift from the scheduled programming (like every organization on the planet had to) and tout how they saw this coming.
 Hell, not even tout, just *acknowledge* it.
 Imply it.

 What did we get instead?
-Not nothing&mdash;what we got was *worse than nothing*.
+Not nothing; what we got was *worse than nothing*.
 Had they said nothing, they would have plausible deniability.
 Silence could ostensibly equivocate foreknowledge, letting Nelson's parting [words from 2019 speak for themselves](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1?lang=eng&id=p38#p38).
 That silence would have been very powerful.

 &nbsp;